VIPaint: Image Inpainting with Pre-Trained Diffusion Models via Variational Inference: CONCLUSION

+We also demonstrate that VIPaint is applicable to the latest, foundational text-to-image diffusion models via further experiments with \emph{Stable Diffusion} (SD) 3.5 \citep{esser2024scaling}.
+To focus quantitative comparisons on inference performance, while avoiding potential biases from the choice of prompt, our quantitative experiments use 100 images generated from the SD 3.5 model and provide the same prompt for inpainting (see examples in Appendix).
+Some recent methods~\citep{Spagnoletti_2025_ICCV,kim2025regularization} refine the textual prompt as part of the inpainting process; incorporating prompt refinement with VIPaint is a promising direction for future research.
+For qualitative comparison, we also include real images with prompts from the MSCOCO 2014 validation set \citep{lin2014microsoft}.
+All SD experiments use $1024 \times 1024$ images.

-\textbf{Hyperparameters.} We use the notation VIPaint-$K$ to denote the number of steps in the hierarchical posterior in our experiments.
-We found empirically that discretizations and hyperparameters of VIPaint translate well between models using the same noise schedule (as shown for the LSUN and ImageNet-256 latent diffusion models).
-Please see Appendix \ref{sec:appendix-vipaint-details} for more details.
+We use the notation VIPaint-$K$ to denote the number of keypoints $K$ in the hierarchical VIPaint posterior.
+We found empirically that discretizations and hyperparameters of VIPaint translate well between models using the same noise schedule, as demonstrated by the LSUN and ImageNet-256 latent diffusion models.